mfrachet/acodingdance/content/blog/react-sync-fetch/index.md

 To clear our mind, let's write down what we have to do to make that synchronous fetch:

 - render the component and interrupt its rendering when the synchronous fetch is called
-- fetch some data **somwhere else** (to retrieve the real data)
+- fetch some data **somwhere else**
 - re-render the component with the information fetched

-The last point may be a bit obscure but we'll implement a system that answer this problem.
+The last point may be a bit obscure but we'll implement a system that answers this problem.

 Let's build the `customFetch` function to only handle the interrupting responsibility without fetching anything: